kishansutariya23/Basic_Java_HC_neuroLAB/readme.md

 ## 🗂️ This repository contain the basic of JAVA i learnt
 --------------------

-[NOTE:-] I wanted to learn just Basic of Java and keeping that in mind i learn below concepts from the course offered by [Hitesh Choudhary]() through [iNeuron]() Platform.
+[NOTE:-] "**I wanted to learn just Basic of Java**" and keeping that in mind i learn below concepts from the course offered by [Hitesh Choudhary]() through [iNeuron]() Platform.
+But course contains some advance concepts also like OOPS, LinkedList, Sorting Algo, Project with GUI Application... which i haven't learnt yet.